 NOTICE!
 This photo may not be used or reproduced in any manner and should not be considered an official document.
 This photo is a clipping of the Seth Thomas records provided by NAWCC.

-Cabarrus Time Savers is a non-profit group that has set out to identify and restore important public time pieces in our community.
+Cabarrus Time Savers is a non-profit organization that has set out to identify and restore important public time pieces in our community.
 We consider tower and street clocks to be an important part of our history, in Cabarrus County.
 For many decades, people planned their day to day lives around clocks in the public eye.
 We are dedicated to preserving, repairing, and restoring these clocks.

 The purpose of this blog is to bring you history of our local horology, news of our current projects, and provide a means to communicate with the community when we need help with historical facts and locating clocks and missing parts for these clocks.